 Visit the GFO Calendar and click on the DNA Interest Group for the current agenda.

-The following are some of the topics we will cover over the year, but not in this order.
+The following are some of the topics which may be covered over the year, but not in this order.

 The GFO DNA Project was created in November 2005 in conjunction with Family Tree DNA to provide a temporary “home” for anyone who wishes to test (member or non-member of GFO) and to receive group rates.
 Testing through GFO provides a small income to help support the GFO General Fund.
 Complete the steps below in order to join the GFO project.